OriHoch/dppctl-pipelines/README.md

 * Verify helm version on both client and server
   * `helm version`
   * should be v1.8.2 or later
+* Delete all existing pods to cleanup previous pipelines
+  * `kubectl delete pod --all`

 ### Setting up a cluster on Google Kubernetes Engine